 The program is intended to aid police dispatchers and officers in their response to calls for assistance that may involve individuals with mental health or medical disabilities.
 This may include locating a missing person, medical emergency, crisis situation, behavioral episode, or other interactions.
-The program is an expansion of an existing database which identifies community members who have Alzheimer’s disease and dementia.
+The program is an expansion of an existing database that identifies community members who have Alzheimer’s disease and dementia.

 How It Works

 The voluntary registration process includes completing the SNIP registration form below, which includes uploading a photograph.
-This information will then be kept on file and remain confidential within the police department, and will be accessed by first responders in the event of an emergency.
+This information will then be kept on file and remain confidential within the police department and will be accessed by first responders in the event of an emergency.